The Family Silence Trap

 Final Thoughts

 In my career, I have been able to observe many different people and their long term success in growing and preserving their capital.
 Here’s my big takeaway: Getting rich requires skill, ambition, and sometimes a bit of luck.
 Staying rich demands humility, caution, and the willingness to play the long game.
 These are two very different skill sets.
+As Buffett’s career shows, the real secret to wealth is survival.
+Those who endure, adapt, and avoid catastrophic mistakes are the ones who turn fleeting riches into enduring prosperity.

 Family and Wealth - How great families inspire everyone to live their best lives